 - longer healing time for wounds

 - reduced sex drive and problems with fertility

 In more severe cases:

-Adults whose severe undernourishment started during adulthood usually make a full recovery when treated.
+Adults with severe undernourishment that started during adulthood usually make a full recovery with treatment.

 2) Mental health problems

 Some people cannot leave the house to buy food or find it physically difficult to prepare meals.
 Those who live alone and are isolated are more at risk.
 Some people do not have enough money to spend on food, and others have limited cooking skills.

 If the body does not absorb nutrients efficiently, even a healthful diet may not prevent malnutrition.
 People with Crohn's disease or ulcerative colitis may need to have part of the small intestine removed to enable them to absorb nutrients.